 He is survived by his wife Ann, daughter Janet (Tom) Dekle, sons Mark (Lisa) and Eric, his sister Louise Martindale, four nephews, one niece, as well as grandchildren Tyler (Kaelan), Jackson (Jordan) and Ava, and two adorable great granddaughters.

-Memorial and inurnment will take place in Castleberry Alabama at 2pm on Saturday November 29 at the Castleberry Methodist Church.
+Memorial and inurnment will take place at 2:00pm on Saturday, November 29, 2025, at the Castleberry Methodist Church in Castleberry, Alabama.

 A donation to your favorite charity would honor Ed’s memory.